OVDO is tracking these bills, proposed regulations, and animal rights campaigns

 about the dog and exempts breeders who screen their breeding stock for inherited

 abnormalities.
-The bill also provides recourse for buyers if the seller misrepresents
+The bill also provided recourse for buyers if the seller misrepresents

 the potential for registration of the puppy as a purebred.
 HB 63 was introduced